ArthurTechy/handwritten-digit-recognition/README.md

    - Converted to grayscale
    - Resized to 28x28 pixels
    - Normalized to values between 0 and 1
+   - Takes the normalized single image, flatten it, with single color in consideration (grey)
+   - Invert the image to white digits on black background, in sychronous to mnist dataset used to train the model

 3. The preprocessed image is fed into the neural network model.
 4. The model predicts the digit and provides confidence scores for each possible digit.
 5. Results are displayed, including: